 Award: Best Lock Core

 WHY WE LIKE IT: Made of weather-resistant steel, this adjustable wheel lock can be used for tires as small as lawn mowers and scooters to RVs and even small aircraft.
 You get a lot of bang for your buck from this mid-range product with its brass lock core, highly visible colors, and easy-to-assemble design.

 Reduce your theft worries with the Goplus tire claw that fits tires measuring 7” to 11” wide.
 Its covered lock is made of brass, the same metal used for most padlocks, which means it’s excellent at handling moisture.

 This 5.3-lb device has a soft, anti-slip handle, allowing you to clamp your tire comfortably in no time.
 The heavy-duty steel lock has a rust-resistant and soft coating so it’s both durable and easy on the surface of your rims and tires.
 The product comes with three keys.
+Be sure to also check out the McGard 24157 Chrome Cone Seat Wheel Locks.
+Made by the reputable McGard brand that’s been around since the 1960s, these locks are one of Amazon’s best-selling wheel locks and come in a set of four locks and one key.
 You may also want to read about the best breathalyzer so that you can be safe in your car.